ascholerChemeketa/cs160Reader/_sources/SQLGroupJoin/aggregating.rst

   :autograde: unittest

-  Write a query to calculates the mean duration (average) of all trips.
+  Write a query to calculate the mean duration (average) of all trips.
   ~~~~

   ====